-This guide is for operators of registered managed investment schemes (registered schemes) and passport funds, their service providers and advisers.
+This guide is for operators of registered managed investment schemes (registered schemes), corporate collective investment vehicles (CCIVs) and passport funds, their service providers and advisers.

-It explains our approach to exercising our exemption and modification powers to grant individual relief from requirements under the Corporations Act and, where relevant, the Australian Passport Rules for managed investment schemes and Australian passport funds.
+It explains our approach to exercising ASIC's exemption and modification powers to grant individual relief from requirements under the Corporations Act and, where relevant, the Corporations (Passport) Rules 2018 (Australian Passport Rules) for managed investment schemes and Australian passport funds.